 Typically, the pouch is emptied whenever it is 1/3 full.
 This will prevent it from becoming heavy and pulling away from the skin, which can cause leakage.
 If the pouch is fuller than this, it will not harm the stoma but may begin to lift the skin barrier/wafer away from the skin.
 It is often more difficult to empty the pouch when it is too full.
-It is important to make sure the end of the pouch is wiped clean to avoid odors and staining of clothes.
+Wiping the end of the pouch clean helps avoid odors and staining clothes.
 Always make certain the tail closure is not pressing into the skin to avoid creating irritation.